 Getting close to your aquatic subject is, however, often dangerous and/or unethical.

 It’s therefore important you only get close within reason and do not threaten or damage any sea life.

 While getting too close to underwater critters can be dangerous, you also need to consider if your movements are damaging the reef.

 Bonus tip: If you unable to get as close as you would like, a zoom function will go a long way to make up for it.

+This is perhaps one of the most simple, yet most commonly forgotten of our UnderWater Photography Tips for Beginners!
 The perfect dive photography conditions are crystal clear water and loads of sunlight.
 In such conditions, water’s effect on light is minimised.
 In contrast, dirty water, thick cloud cover and fading afternoon light will maximise the water’s effect on your image.

 The brighter your light, the deeper you can dive before your image is affected.